 The former St. Mary's Hospital has been vacant since 1997 and is fully depreciated.
-A provision for demolition of this property was recorded in 2002, as it was determined by the Board of Directors that this building will no longer be used and will be torn down.
-This estimate is updated annually by management to account for changes in expected costs.
+A provision for demolition of this property was recorded in 2002, as it was determined by the Board of Directors that this building would no longer be used and would be torn down.
+This estimate was updated annually by management to account for changes in expected costs.
+During the current fiscal period the project was tendered for completion and is currently in progress.
+The remaining liability of \$2,844 is included in accounts payable and accrued liabilities and the project will be completed in fiscal 2012/13.